Tamale: Modern Mexico

-In Mexico, tamales begin with a dough made from ground nixtamalized corn (hominy), called masa, or alternatively a rehydrated masa powder, such as Maseca.
+Tamales begin with a dough made from ground nixtamalized corn (hominy), called masa, or alternatively a rehydrated masa powder, such as Maseca.
 It is combined with lard or vegetable shortening, along with broth or water, to bring the dough to the consistency of a very thick batter.
 It is traditional to whisk the lard, and whisk the resulting batter, with the intent of producing the signature soft and fluffy texture.
 Modern recipes may use baking powder to achieve a similar effect.
 Chili purees or dried chili powders are also occasionally added to the batter, which in addition to the spice can cause some tamales to appear red in color.
 Tamales are generally wrapped in corn husks or plantain leaves before being steamed, with the choice of husk depending on the region.
 They usually have a sweet or savory filling and are usually steamed until firm.

 Tamale-making is a ritual that has been part of Mexican life since pre-Hispanic times, when special fillings and forms were designated for each specific festival or life event.
 Today, tamales are typically filled with meats, cheese, or vegetables, especially chilies.
 Preparation is complex and time-consuming, and an excellent example of Mexican communal cooking, where this task usually falls to the women.
 Tamales are a favorite comfort food in Mexico, eaten as both breakfast and dinner, and often accompanied by hot atole or champurrado and arroz con leche (rice porridge, "rice with milk") or maize-based beverages of indigenous origin.
 Street vendors can be seen serving them from huge, steaming, covered pots (tamaleras) or ollas.

 Instead of corn husks, banana or plantain leaves are used in tropical parts of the country, such as Oaxaca, Chiapas, Veracruz, and the Yucatán Peninsula.
 These tamales are rather square in shape, often very large—15 inches (40 cm)—and these larger tamales are commonly known as pibs in the Yucatán Peninsula.
 Another very large type of tamale is zacahuil, made in the Huasteca region of Mexico.
 Depending on the size, zacahuil can feed between 50 and 200 people; they are made during festivals and holidays, for quinceañeras, and on Sundays to be sold at the markets.